jdc-cunningham/nanta/devlog.md

 Some info [here](https://stackoverflow.com/questions/28024563/how-to-do-secure-communication-from-any-web-page-to-a-chrome-extension)

+Oh man...
+I think I have to redo what I have... and just stick entirely in `background.js` because that's where the API calls are happening and really that's what matters.
+The UI can be built there.

+The only thing that sucks is the position can't be controlled... but I think I can completely work around the whole "don't get in this website's context" bit.

+Also I could still use what I have for the web-context like copying text from the current website.

+Well...
+I got time.

 05/08/2022
 Finally have some time to work on this.
 I really want this because all this time I've just been saving tabs but never looking at them again.